ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 >
 > **lob_null_select=off**
 >
 > When the Lob column value is null, Hibernate operates based on the assumption that ResultSet.getBlob() and ResultSet.getClob() will return null according to the JDBC specification.
 However, in Altibase 7.1, if the lob column value is null, a Lob object is returned.
-Therefore it is required to set the JDBC connection property to 'off' explicitly to use Lob-related functions in the Hibernate.
+Therefore it is required to set the 'lob_null_select' connection attribute to 'off' explicitly to use Lob-related functions in the Hibernate.
 >
-> Starting from Altibase 7.3, the default value of the lob_null_select connection property is off, so there is no need to modify or add connection property settings.
+> Starting from Altibase 7.3, the default value of the 'lob_null_select' is off, so there is no need to modify or add connection attribute settings.

 ## 4. Write the Application Code